tusharshahrs/demo/content/lab/pulumi/azure-native/python/app/README.md

 Use command-line tools to create a Python function that responds to HTTP requests.
 After testing the code locally, you deploy it to the serverless environment of Azure Functions.
+This is informational.
+You can skip this entire thing if you already have working `python code`.

 # Why do this step?
 To make sure that you build a function that works